 MoSPE Standard 3 requires the use of the Missouri Educator Evaluation System.
 Cooperating teachers, on-site supervisors, and educator program supervisors must understand and demonstrate the ability to evaluate the candidates using this performance based system of continuous improvement.
 The most critical component is providing feedback to the candidate in a manner that promotes growth.
 The results of the evaluations will become part of the candidate's Professional Competency Profile and will also be included in the aggregate on the Annual Performance Report for Educator Preparation Programs.
 Field and clinical supervisors will have a minimum of three years of experience in PK-12 schools and/or educator preparation.
 The field and clinical supervisor will hold a minimum of a Master's Degree.
 Clinical supervisors will have weekly communication with the cooperating teacher.
-The cooperating teacher at the mid-level experience evaluates the preservice teacher's disposition to teach.
+The cooperating teacher at the mid-level experience evaluates the preservice teacher's ability to teach effectively, and the pre-service teacher's disposition to teach.